DreamOfTheRedChamber/leetcode/README.md

 * code length > 100
 * too many if statement checking for boundary cases
 * code do not generalize well.
 Only work for current problem. e.g. merge 2 sorted list -> merge k sorted List
+* too deep nesting due to if/else blocks

 ### Sins <a id="sins"></a>
 #### Java sins <a id="sins-java"></a>